stephan-klein/supersonic/docs/supersonic/guides/architecture/app-architecture/index.md

 <div ng-controller="IndexController">
 ```

-The `/superhero/scripts/IndexController.coffee` file in turn declares which module the controller belongs to and what dependencies to inject into the controller itself:
+The `/superhero/scripts/IndexController.js` file (or the `/superhero/scripts/IndexController.coffee` file, if using CoffeeScript) in turn declares which module the controller belongs to and what dependencies to inject into the controller itself:

 <div class="clearfix">
   <div class="btn-group btn-group-xs pull-right" role="group" style="margin-top: 20px;">